laghoule/cilium-labs/README.md

 Configure Kind to use your IP address (edit kind-cilium.yaml).
 This is needed for our kube-proxy less Cilium installation.
 Cilium can replace kube-proxy, so we fully use all the functionality.

->[!WARNING]
->This will bind the API server to your local IP, and is a security risk.
+>:warning: This will bind the API server to your local IP, and is a security risk.

 ```bash
 $ kind create cluster --config=kind-cilium.yaml